biomassives/vue3-awake-template/content/posts/methods.md

 ---
 ## Eco Ops System Structure - March 16 2024

+- project workflow from volunteer registration, task selection, project completion and rewards.

+  The second chart focuses specifically on , and how these tasks fit into the broader eco project check-ins.

 #  Chart 1: General volunteer activities, project selection, and the rewards system

+general process for all volunteers and projects, including training, review, and reporting mechanisms

 flowchart TD
     A[Volunteers] -->|Register/Log In| B[System]